Outbound vs Inbound Calls - Everything You Need to Know

 Depending on how long it takes them to conduct pre-call research (e.g., checking previous customer conversations, investigating the status of an ongoing sale or support issue) and how long it takes the customer to answer the call, a typical sales rep could be dedicating several hours a day chatting with customers as well.

 And that's definitely not a bad thing.
 Making sure that existing customers are happy and nurturing prospects is important, and a lot of that can be done over the phone.
-In fact, a recent survey found that the majority of Americans prefer to talk to an actual, live agent over the phone over other email or live chat (although the latter two were the next preferred methods aside from phone).
+In fact, a recent survey found that the majority of Americans prefer to talk to an actual, live agent over the phone over other cold email or live chat (although the latter two were the next preferred methods aside from phone).

 But with so many different types of calls flying around your business each day, it's important to understand which calls your employees are receiving and ensure that they have the right tools and support to handle each one effectively.